top of page

 Ranked 16th or lower = 16th round pick

-For outfielders and pitchers:
+For outfielders and pitchers (starters and relievers combined):

 Ranked 1-15 = 5th round pick